lhp81/cf-data-structures/README.md

 [![Build Status](https://travis-ci.org/lhp81/cf-data-structures.png?branch=master)](https://travis-ci.org/lhp81/cf-data-structures)

-This repository holds code for a number of classic data structures, implemented in Python and written for the Code Fellows Python Bootcamp.
+This repository holds code for a number of classic data structures, implemented in Python and written for the [Code Fellows](http://www.codefellows.org/) Python Bootcamp, taught by [Cris Ewing](https://www.github.com/cewing/).

 These data structures are: